National Resources Commission

-The National Resources Commission was particularly interested in surveying and exploiting natural minerals and ores, and succeeded in importing entire industrial plants and sending its personnel to train abroad.
-The engineers of the National Resources Commission were influenced by Sun Yat-sen's Industrial Development and tied the need for economic "reconstruction" with national defense.
-The NRC successfully moved major industries into the Chinese interior when the Nationalist Government under Chiang Kai-shek retreated to Chongqing.
-To supply the government-controlled areas with electricity, the NRC proposed to build the Three Gorges Dam (the National Defense Planning Commission had made the first ever engineering survey of the site in 1932), though the project would not come to fruition until the 1990s.
+The Commission was particularly interested in surveying and exploiting natural minerals and ores, and succeeded in importing entire industrial plants and sending its personnel to train abroad.
+Its engineers were influenced by Sun Yat-sen's Industrial Development and tied the need for economic "reconstruction" with national defense.
+The NRC moved major industries into the Chinese interior when the Nationalist Government under Chiang Kai-shek retreated to Chongqing.
+To supply the government-controlled areas with electricity, the NRC proposed to build the Three Gorges Dam (the National Defense Planning Commission had made the first engineering survey of the site in 1932), though the project would not come to fruition until the 1990s.

 In 1938, the NRC discovered the Yumen oil field.

 After the defeat of Japan in the Second Sino-Japanese War, the Nationalist government confiscated industrial enterprises in formerly Japanese-occupied areas of China and in Japanese puppet states, like the Wang Jingwei regime.
 These confiscated enterprises were re-organized into Chinese state-owned enterprises, primarily under the control of the NRC, China Textile Corporation, and China Merchants Steam Navigation Company.
 Among the Japanese enterprises reorganized under the NRC was Showa Steel Works, which along with 22 other Japanese enterprises in Anshan became National Resources Commission Anshan Iron and Steel Works, Ltd.

-After the Nationalists' defeat in the Chinese Civil War, most of the NRC's geologists and engineers remained in mainland China and worked for the newly-founded People's Republic of China.
+After the Nationalists' defeat in the Chinese Civil War, most of the NRC's geologists and engineers remained in mainland China and worked for the new People's Republic of China.
 The Yumen Oil Field, one of the NRC's major projects, was peacefully transferred to the PRC government.
-Fifteen members of the NRC were invited to the Central Finance and Economy Commission, the government organ which handled national economic planning and construction management during the transitional Government Administration Council.
+Fifteen members of the NRC were invited to the Central Finance and Economy Commission, the government organ that handled national economic planning and construction management during the transitional Government Administration Council.